Walmart’s tech division to add 2,000 employees this year

 As Walmart’s continues to face stiff competition in the ecommerce space, most notably from Amazon, the company’s technology arm announced that it plans to hire more than 2,000 “technologists” — which includes both full-time and part-time employees — by the end of the year.
 Walmart Labs currently has around 6,000 technologists who work on the technology that powers both Walmart’s U.S. stores and eCommerce businesses.

-The roles range from data scientists, engineers and product managers.
+The roles include data scientists, engineers, and product managers.
 Most of the positions will be in Walmart Labs’ offices in San Bruno and Sunnyvale, California; Bentonville, Arkansas, where Walmart is headquartered; Reston, Virginia; and Bangalore, India.

 Walmart Labs CTO Jeremy King spoke exclusively with VentureBeat about the division’s hiring plans for the coming year, citing the company’s growing online grocery effort in particular as the reason for Walmart Labs’ expansion.
-Walmart currently offers customers the ability to order groceries online and pick them up in-store in more than 1,500 of its stores, and plans to roll out grocery pickup to another 2,100 by the end of the year.
+Walmart currently offers customers the ability to order groceries online and pick them up in-store in more than 1,500 of its stores, and will be in about 2,100 stores by the end of the year.

 “Oftentimes we have 50 to 100 items in an order, and you know, we don’t send one picker out to the floor to pick one order and send it back — we’re really optimizing the pickup, and they’re picking somewhere between 5 and 15 orders at a time,” King told VentureBeat in a phone interview.
 “They’re actually fascinating machine learning problems.”

-Walmart’s most formidable competitor in the online grocery pickup space — also known as “click and collect” — will be Amazon, which announced its acquisition of Whole Foods one year ago.
+Walmart’s most formidable competitor in the online grocery pickup space — also known as “click and collect” — will likely be Amazon, which announced its acquisition of Whole Foods one year ago.
 Amazon introduced free, two-hour delivery from Whole Foods stores to Amazon Prime members in certain cities in February.
 And while it doesn’t yet offer a click-and-collect option, job listings for pickers in certain cities indicate that it may soon do so.

 Danny Silverman, the chief marketing officer at ecommerce analytics firm Clavis, told VentureBeat in a phone interview that the algorithms data scientists at Walmart and Amazon develop to make grocery pickups more efficient will be critical in determining which one gains a better foothold in the space — most click-and-collect services are “are unprofitable to neutral for the retailer, and it’s more about the long-term value of the customer than making money on the [individual] sale.”